 - Recreational Parks/Municipalities

-Since some water supplies are working with lead plumbing parts, certain public water fountains probably won't be safe to drink from.
-Even though the water treatment plants work to clean our public tap water, the water at the spout can be contaminated with lead filtered from the old pipes.
-In 2018, no less than 56 schools in Central Indiana were found to have raised levels of lead in their water fountains.
+In 2018, 56 schools in Central Indiana were found to have raised lead levels in their water fountains.
 Since our plumbing system is getting older, checking our water quality is a higher priority than ever.

 Current Condition of Water from Drinking Fountain

-If you have a strong immune system and you are healthy, your chance of catching a disease from a drinking fountain is relatively low.
+If you have a strong immune system and are healthy, your chance of catching a disease from a drinking fountain is relatively low.

-The water used in the public school fountains is the same water that comes out of the taps at homes, assuming that you are located in a municipal-supplied area.
+The water used in the public school fountains is the same that comes out of the taps at homes, assuming you are located in a municipal-supplied area.
 In some instances, it is indeed possible that several water-borne diseases can pass through this water.

-Also, the old-aged water pipes of America can become a toxic source of water that many people failed to recognize.
-It can produce copper, lead, and other harmful bacteria in the water.
-With this, it is best to install a water filter inside your home to have a safer source of drinking water for the whole family.
+Also, America's old water pipes can become a toxic water source that many people fail to recognize.
+They can produce copper, lead, and other harmful bacteria in the water.

 The Safeness of Water in School Drinking Fountain